 National Consumer Panel (former Nielsen Homescan) is an unique panel in the way that members earn points by scanning the bar-codes of their purchases and transferring the data to Homescan data center.
 Members must do the scanning and transferring at least once a week to remain in the panel.
 Members also have the opportunity to take mail/paper and online surveys to earn more points.

 Earn Points for scanning purchases and answering mail/online surveys.
-Points redeemable for merchandise.
+Points redeemable for prizes from the reward catalog.

 18 Years of age.
 One account per household.

 United States, Canada, UK and Australia

 I was with Nielsen Homescan for a about a year around 2005 – It was an fun and Okay program and even though I quit after less than a year I was able to accumulate enough points to redeem a nice baking dish set.

 The scanning bar-code part was not too bad , it was quick.
 However, it became tedious, and lot of work if you shop a lot at Walmart.
 For all other stores, the scanner can read price automatically, but not for Walmart – you have to enter price for every item you buy manually which is a pain.